SharonLutz/snpDRAC/README.md

 ## snpDRAC
-Determines the power to detect a genetic association for dominant, recessive, additive, and co-dominant models
+Determines the power to detect a genetic association for dominant, recessive, additive, and co-dominant models.

 ## Installation